 west derby castle

-After 1066, King William asked his Norman Barons (rich knights) to control England for him.
-One of these Barons was Roger de Poitou who was given Liverpool and Manchester to look after.In 1100 Roger de Poitou built a Motte and Bailey Castle in West Derby for his knights to live in.
+After 1066 King William asks his Norman Barons (rich knights) to control England for him.
+One of these Barons is Roger de Poitou who is given Liverpool and Manchester to look after.In 1100 Roger de Poitou builds a Motte and Bailey Castle in West Derby for his knights to live there.

-west derby castle was made of two parts.
-The Motte was a raised hill (earthwork) with a wooden fort at the top.The highup Motte fort would have given Roger’s knights a great view of the surrounding area.The ‘Bailey’ was the lower part.
+west derby castle is made of two parts.
+The Motte is a raised hill (earthwork) with a wooden fort at the top.The highup Motte fort would have given Rogers knights a great view of the surrounding area.The ‘Bailey’ is the lower part.
 A courtyard where peasants and animals would be kept.

-west derby castle was surrounded by a water Moat with a drawbridge connecting the castle to the surrounding land.Being wooden, these castles were quick to build, especially in West Derby, which had a huge forest (a great source of wood).Documents from 1213 show 140 soliders, 10 knights and 10 crossbow men lived at the castle.
+The two parts were then surrounded by a water Moat with a drawbridge connecting them.Being wooden, they were quick to build, especially in West Derby, which had a huge forest.Documents from 1213 show 140 soliders, 10 knights and 10 crossbow men living at the castle.

 west derby castle.
 Roger de Poitou.
 Motte and Bailey Castle.
-West Derby. liverpool history. norman conquests. liverpool history.
+West Derby.
+Liverpool history.
+Norman conquests.
+Liverpool history.
 Liverpool History Schools.
 KS3.
 KS4.
 Key Stage Three.
-Key stage Four. teaching resources. history of liverpool
+Key stage Four. teaching resources. history of Liverpool